Four out of five women follow beauty industry trends. Now, skincare is the ultimate trend.

 Is there a difference between the products you purchase at department stores and the ones your dermatologist prescribes?
 Is medical-grade skincare truly better?

 Here are the differences between over-the-counter and medical skincare products.
 We'll also explain why you should see a dermatologist.

 Have you ever looked at the back of your skincare products?
 You probably notice the ingredients list with a percentage.
 This is the amount of that specific ingredient you’ll find in the product.

-Over-the-counter skincare brands don’t significant ingredient dosages.
+Over-the-counter skincare brands don’t feature significant ingredient dosages.
 That’s because OTC skincare brands must abide by laws that limit the ingredient dosages.

 Let’s take the popular skincare ingredient retinol.
 Retinol is available in consumer form, but most products contain between 0.1 and 0.5 per cent retinol.
 Dermatologists can prescribe products containing higher amounts of Retin-A.

 Quality of Ingredients

 Sure, the consumer-grade skincare product may contain anti-ageing and skin-enhancing ingredients.

 But are the ingredients used in their most stable form, ensuring the ingredients are used at their fullest strength?
 Are the brands choosing the high-quality form of the ingredients?
 Probably not.